PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Approach

 \subsection{Stages \& Modules}

-Given a buggy program, the repair process begins by treating the original buggy code as a special form of patch, which is initialized as the root node of the patch tree.
-As the repair proceeds, newly generated patches are incrementally added as child nodes to their parent patches within the tree.
+Given a buggy program, the repair process begins by treating the original buggy code as a special form of patch, which is initialized as the root state of the search structure.
+As the repair proceeds, newly generated patches are incrementally added as refinements of previously explored patches.